ShaneCurcuru/mutualaidarlington.org/active.md

   - Head next door for some [great walks in Belmont](https://walkboston.org/2012/03/19/belmont-walking-map/)
 - Just [step outside at 6PM and say hello to your neighbors](https://twitter.com/arlingtonmagov/status/1244338726601478151) with the town #Arlington6At6 program!
 - [Go on a bear hunt](/cheer#bear) with kids around town.
-- [Spy some Easter eggs](/cheer#eggs) for Easter and next weekend for Orthodox Easter.

 ## Circumnavigate Arlington <i class="fa fa-hiking"></i>